Principles of Einstein-Finsler Gravity and Perspectives in Modern Cosmology: Field Equations for Finsler Theories of Gravity

 \section{Field Equations for Finsler Theories of Gravity}

 In this section, we outline the theory of Einstein--Finsler spaces.
-There are formulated the Einstein equations for the canonical d--connection and/ or Cartan d--connection.
-We analyze the class of theories extending the four dimensional general relativity to metric compatible Finsler gravities on tangent bundles and/or nonholonomic manifolds of eight dimensions.
-Considering nonholonomic distributions with three shells of anisotropy (nonholonomic splitting of dimensions with base of dimension 2 and higher order shells 2+2+2), we prove that for certain generic off--diagonal ansatz the Einstein--Finsler equations can be integrated in very general forms.
-The section ends with a discussion of principles of general relativity and their extension to metric compatible Finsler gravity theories.
+There are formulated the Einstein equations for the canonical and/ or Cartan d--connections.
+It is analyzed a class of theories extending the four dimensional general relativity to metric compatible Finsler gravities on tangent bundles and/or nonholonomic manifolds.
+We end with a discussion of principles of GR and their extension to metric compatible Finsler gravity theories.